gardener/gardener/docs/concepts/scheduler.md

 either the seed's or the shoot's region does not have an orientation it is 1.
 If the provider differs, the correction value is additionally incremented by 2.

-Because of this, a matching region with a matching provider is always prefered.
+Because of this, a matching region with a matching provider is always preferred.

 ### Special handling based on shoot cluster purpose